 #3: Limit the number of options on a pop-up

 The conventional idea is to have only one call-to-action on a sign-up form.
-However, recent studies have shown that when users are presented with only one option – they’re likely not going to sign up.
+However, recent studies have shown that users will likely not sign up when they are presented with only one option.

-On the other hand, when a consumer is presented with two options, they are likely to choose from the options.
+On the other hand, when a consumer is presented with two options, they are likely to choose from them.

 This observation was made by Daniel Mochon in a paper he titled Single Option Aversion.

-So, to increase your sign-ups you may want to consider providing a second option for users to choose from.
+So, to increase your sign-ups, you may consider providing a second option for users to choose from.